mvolkmann/MyUnixEnv/notes/NunjucksNotes.md

 {% endfor %}
 ```

+The current loop index is available in `loop.index`.
+They start from 1, not 0.

 There is also support for asynchronous versions of this
 (`asyncEach` and `asyncAll`) that most sites will not need.
 It is documented